wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-java-run-compute-intensive-task.md

 ## To create a virtual machine

-1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Log in to the [Azure classic portal](https://manage.windowsazure.cn).
 2. Click **New**, click **Compute**, click **Virtual machine**, and then click **From Gallery**.
 3. In the **Virtual machine image select** dialog box, select **JDK 7 Windows Server 2012**.
 Note that **JDK 6 Windows Server 2012** is available in case you have legacy applications that are not yet ready to run in JDK 7.